-Note 2: tourism services conducted in a facility or workplace must comply with the requirements under the Regional Activity Directions (Metropolitan Melbourne) and the Workplace Directions.
+Note 2: tourism services conducted in a facility or workplace must comply with the requirements under these directions and the Workplace Directions.
 If people participate in tourism services in a public place, they must comply with the public gathering limits in the Stay Safe Directions (Victoria).